kashif98A/AdmobeAdsLibrary/README.md

 1. **Add the library to your project**:

-   Add it in your root build.gradle at the end of repositories:
+   Add it in your root setting.gradle at the end of repositories:

-   //Kotlin
+    ```Kotlin
   	dependencyResolutionManagement {
     repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)
     repositories {